|Ready Steady||Clockwork Oranges||Ember EMB S227|

 Greek picture sleeve – the photo bears little resemblance

-to the band above
+to the band above and there are only four band members

 Now for the picture sleeves.
 These were not common in Britain in the 60s, but 'We Europeans' found them everywhere.
 In France, we even had the pleasure to see only first class glossy cardboard sleeves for our EPs.
 When we bought a British record, we had 2 hits for the price of one most of the time!
 Ninety-nine percent of the time, the pictures matched the inside.
 Sometimes there were photos of the group, sometimes mere drawings, or even pictures that had nothing to do with the artist.
 Now you would never find anything wrong with Beatles or Rolling Stones records.
 But mistakes might happen with unknown groups.
 I own a German single by German group 'The Image', covering 'Hideaway'.
 This has a picture of an early 60s French group on the front El Toro et les Cyclones, featuring a young Jacques Dutronc with sunglasses!
 I can also cite a Spanish Dave Clark Five LP which I have, adorned with a beautiful shot of Dave Dee, Dozy, Beaky, Mick & Tich.
 And then there is the famous French EP of Gary Farr and the T-Bones sporting a picture of the Yardbirds!
 These errors are rare, but they do happen.

-As far as the Clockwork Oranges tracks are concerned, both titles are covers of Italian Hits.
+As far as the two Clockwork Oranges tracks are concerned, both titles are covers of Italian Hits.
 The English translation was made by Ken Howard and Alan Blaikley, who wrote all the hits by the Honeycombs, Dave Dee, Dozy, Beaky, Mick & Tich, the Herd and later Flaming Youth.
 They told Ron Cooper that they were not directly involved with this record, merely putting English lyrics to the songs.
 'After Tonight' was subsequently featured on the first (eponymous) Dave Dee, Dozy, Beaky, Mick & Tich LP (which became Album of the Week on Big L two weeks running!
 26/06/66 and 03/07/66).

 The original versions of the songs were both recorded by the same Italian group, Equipe 84, which was one of the best bands at the time, being twice #2 in Italy in 1966 with covers of 'Bang Bang' and 'You Were On My Mind', and a mega-hit called 'Auschwitz'.
 'Ready Steady' is the English version of 'Primo di cominciare' (Spring 1965); 'After Tonight' was 'Notte senza fine', their entry in the Naples Festival in Summer 65.

 Now why would I Pooh choose to translate the hits of their worst enemies into English?
 Can you imagine the Beatles singing 'As Tears Go By' in Italian?
 Or the Rolling Stones singing 'She Loves You' in German?
 Besides, the first I Pooh single had only just been issued at the start of 1966.
 It was a cover of 'Keep On Running' ('Vieni fuori') and it was not a hit.
-Why should this then totally unknown group be able to release an English-language single in several foreign countries, but not in their own?
+Why should this then totally unknown group be able to release an English-language single in several foreign countries, but not in their own?"

 Svenn Martinsen in Norway also has infomation on his website that Ready Steady was Mike Lennox's climber for March 6th.
 Svenn (then aged 15) edited his own publication 'Anaheim Times'.
 He kindly sent the advertisement on the left and says: